the-orange-alliance/project-ems/README.md

 This project is a monrepo and utilizes features from [turbrepo](https://turbo.build/).

-1. Install dependencies
+## Install dependencies

-   b.
-Install turborepo via `npm install turbo --global`
+1. Install turborepo via `npm install turbo --global`
-   a. run `npm install` at the project root
+2. run `npm install` at the project root

-2. Build projects and packages
+## Build projects and packages

-   a.
-You can specify specific targets using turborepo (e.g. `turbo run @toa-lib/models#build`)
+1. You can specify specific targets using turborepo (e.g. `turbo run @toa-lib/models#build`)
-   b.
-Running `turbo build` will build all apps and libraries.
+2. Running `turbo build` will build all apps and libraries.
-   c.
-It's recommended to use `npm run build` or `turbo build` as they are synonymous.
+3. It's recommended to use `npm run build` or `turbo build` as they are synonymous.

-3. Start developing
+## Start developing

-   a.
-Execute the root-level dev command via `npm run dev`
+1. Execute the root-level dev command via `npm run dev`
-   b.
-This starts the `api`, `realtime` and `web` applications.
+2. This starts the `api`, `realtime` and `web` applications.

 #### Build Status: